otwn/flask-on-docker/README.md

 Configuration
 =====

-1. Access MongoDB on "host" machine from Docker Pymongo is installed and added pymongo settings on main/public/views.py.
-Change MONGODB_HOST ip address.
-It should be your host machine.
+1. Access MongoDB on "host" machine from Docker.

+Pymongo is installed and added pymongo settings on main/public/views.py.
+Change MONGODB_HOST.
+It should be your host machine's ip address.
 ```python
 # MongoDB Connection
 from pymongo import MongoClient